Chart Color Schemes

 Health performance in Balonne is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Balonne faces significant health challenges, with common health conditions somewhat prevalent among both younger and older age cohorts.
-Approximately 48% (~2,107 people) have private health cover, which is lower than the national average of 55.3%.
+Balonne faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
+Private health cover is very low at approximately 48%, covering about 2109 people, compared to the national average of 55.3%.

 Frequently Asked Questions - Health